Azure/terraform-azurerm-regions/_header.md

 - `paired_region_name` - The name of the region paired with this region.
 May be `null` if the region has no pair.
 - `geography` - The geography of the region.
 - `geography_group` - The geography group of the region.
 - `zones` - A list of the availability zones in the region.
-Will be empty if the region does not support zones.
+Will be `null` if the region does not support zones.

 This data is the further composed into useful maps keyed by region name and region display name.